Macavitymadcap/qorthos/README.md

 - 1209AD: Lumeros, the first Avatar of Lorothai, manifests in Lepia ushering in the Age of Avatars and the resurgance of the church of Light across the Scar.
 - 6,489AD: The Confederacy is formed to fight the illithlich Zilrikax.
+- 7,417AD: The Continent of Junderoth appears on Qor'thos.
+From where it came even the gods do not know, but soon enough the great powers of the world look upon its mineral and magicakal riches with greed and lust.
 - 9,983AD: Current age